zachmccabe/zachmccabe.github.io/tools.md

 + Orgzly on Android
 + Pomodoro technique for screen-based stuff
-+ 10 minutes of sitting meditation, and an hour of walking
++ Quick 10 minutes of sitting meditation, and a good hour of walking

 ## Office things

 + AP Stylebook
-+ Pandemic fern friend
++ Pandemic fern
 + Speedy Stitcher sewing awl

 Note: I share the nitty gritty from my digital publishing workflow in this [colophon] from my field guide.